johann-solo/oliveandmango.github.io/_posts/blog/2017-08-15-grilled-romaine-lettuce-with-cilantro-lime-yoghurt-dressing.md

 <br>
 <br>

 About this dressing.
 You can also whizz up all the Ingredients for it in a food processor or blender for a greener dressing but I left it as is and both ways would be perfectly delicious!
+I also charred my limes a bit on the grill which also gives them a hint of smokiness too.
 Hope you enjoy this simple way of prepping salad!
 The perfect side to all your grilled goodies!
 <br>
 <br>